“Adhikaar ye jabse saajan ka har dhadkan par maana maine

 How much bliss lies in togetherness!”

 Titled Rajnigandha (a variety of tuberose), Basu Chatterjee’s film has the flower becoming an active metaphor.
 The tuberose bouquets that Sanjay (Amol Palekar) brings regularly for his lover is symbolic to the idea of permanence.
-Tuberoses are white, scented flowers which Deepa closely associates with Sanjay’s presence.
+Tuberoses are white, scented flowers that Deepa closely associates with Sanjay’s presence.
 She sings:

 “May these tuberoses that you gave me,